Yelp/yelp-ruby/README.md

 # yelp-ruby

-This is an API wrapper for the Yelp API.
-It'll make the process of consuming data from the Yelp API a little cleaner and more straight forward.
+This is a Ruby Gem for the Yelp API.
+It'll simplifies the process of consuming data from the Yelp API for developers using Ruby.
+The library encompasses both Search and Business API functions.

-At the moment this only wraps API v2.0.

 ## Installation